Geometry, Energy and Sensitivity in Stochastic Proton Dynamics: Conclusion

 \section{Conclusion}

-We have developed a structure-preserving framework for stochastic proton transport that incorporates continuous slowing down and angular diffusion in a geometrically consistent manner.
-The scheme enforces positivity and manifold constraints exactly while remaining compatible with standard SDE discretisations through a logarithmic transformation for energy with a Lie-algebraic exponential map for direction.
+We have developed a structure-preserving framework for stochastic proton transport with continuous energy loss, range straggling and angular diffusion.
+The proposed discretisations preserve the key constraints of the model by maintaining positivity of the energy variable and the spherical geometry of the angular component, while remaining compatible with standard strong approximations for SDEs through a logarithmic transformation for energy and exponential-map updates for direction.

-The framework admits a Milstein extension that achieves strong $O(h)$ convergence and enables efficient pathwise sensitivity analysis with respect to physical parameters, including the Bragg--Kleeman coefficients and the straggling strength.
-This provides a rigorous basis for gradient-based parameter studies, uncertainty quantification and calibration of transport models.
-Numerical experiments demonstrate that pathwise estimators outperform finite difference methods in both accuracy and variance, while remaining unbiased.
-The strong convergence properties also open the way for advanced variance reduction strategies, such as multilevel Monte Carlo \cite{giles2008multilevel,giles2024strong}.
+For the state dynamics, the framework admits a Milstein extension with strong order-$1$ convergence in the mean-square sense.
+We also derived coupled pathwise sensitivity equations with respect to the Bragg--Kleeman parameters and the straggling coefficient, and showed how these sensitivities may be combined with regularised observables to obtain gradient estimators for dose-related quantities.
+The numerical experiments demonstrate that the resulting pathwise estimators capture sharper sensitivity profiles and exhibit more favourable empirical behaviour than finite-difference benchmarks.

-Future work will focus on extending the present framework to include discrete inelastic events, coupling with heterogeneous media and sensitivity analysis for rare low-energy events.
-Integration into optimisation and Bayesian inference pipelines will require further advances, particularly in handling discontinuous or non-smooth observables.
+Future work will focus on extending the framework to include discrete inelastic events, heterogeneous media and more general classes of observables.
+It would also be of interest to develop weak-approximation and variance-reduction methodologies for expectation-level quantities, and to integrate the present pathwise framework into optimisation, uncertainty quantification and Bayesian inference pipelines.